Continued Education Credits (CEC’s)

 How do I retain my IPM Certification Status?

-To meet requirements for ongoing professional development, a Certified IPM Turf Practitioner must maintain their level of expertise by annually accumulating a minimum of 8 continuing education credits (CEC’s) or by annually re-passing the examination as set by the Standards Committee, at a minimum 75% score.
+To meet requirements for ongoing professional development, a Certified IPM Turf Practitioner must maintain their level of expertise by annually accumulating a minimum of (8) Continuing Education Credits (CEC’s) or by annually re-passing the examination as set by the Standards Committee, at a minimum 75% score.
 You may start accumulating CEC’s from the date you successfully completed the IPM Turf Practitioner examination.
-You have until the end of the next full calendar year to accumulate your first eight (8) CEC’s, then every year after.
+You have until the end of the next full calendar year to accumulate your first (8) CEC’s, then every year after.
 Any meeting/course hours held before your certification date will not count towards your CEC’s.

 The cut off date for obtaining the mandatory 8 CEC’s is March 31.
 Example: A Turf Practitioner certified prior to January 1, 2010, has until March 31, 2011 to get their 8 CEC’s.
 A Turf Practitioner certified in 2010 now has until March 31, 2012.

-To retain certification a Practitioner must annually obtain 8 CEC’s before March 31 of the following year or pay a re-registration fee ($200) and pass the IPM Certification examination.
-CEC’s in excess of the required 8, cannot be carried over to the next year and the number of CEC’s will be re-set to zero as of March 31.
+To retain certification a Practitioner must annually obtain 8 CEC’s before March 31 of the following year or pay a re-registration fee ($235.00) and pass the IPM Certification examination.
+CEC’s in excess of the required 8 can be carried forward for 1 year to a maximum of 4/year.

 What qualifies for CEC’s?